sathish-cs/friday/README.md

 ```
 * Since 3 buckets should be created with different configurations, I did'nt used count argument and length function to create multiple buckets under single resource.

+Verify the resources with config in either from AWS console or CLI

 `terraform destroy`